DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 ```

 ## On `kprobe`s and testing

-I had some reservations before when using a `kprobe`, this is because there are no stability guarantees for them, in contrast to tracepoints, which are stable interfaces and maintained by the kernel developers.
+I had some reservations before when using `kprobe`s, as there are no stability guarantees for them,

-As we have no stability guarantees across kernel versions, _we_ need to provide them, so we get to add integration testing for each supported version
+_we_ need to provide the guarantees!
+Meaning that we get to add integration testing for each supported version, yay.

-I've [written](https://blog.davidv.dev/posts/abusing-firecracker/#running-tests) a little bit about [firetest](https://github.com/DavidVentura/firetest) before, and now is a great time to put it in use:
+I've [written](https://blog.davidv.dev/posts/abusing-firecracker/#running-tests) a little bit about [firetest](https://github.com/DavidVentura/firetest) (a tool to run a binary inside a vm)
+before, and now is a great time to put it in use:

 We can write a.. rather involved test to validate the expected behavior, let's walk through it: